Understanding Your Neighborhood Community Association

 The Board of Directors and Committee members do their best to represent the interests of the association members.
 Although the Board of Directors tries to keep everyone satisfied, this is sometimes an impossible task since different homeowners have different expectations of the association.
 Homeowners are often encouraged to play as large a role as they would like in assisting the Board in running community.
 A Homeowner can participate by volunteering to serve on the Board or committees, recommending ways to reduce the budget (such as alternative providers of goods and services), and by attending the Board meetings and annual membership meeting of the association.

-If you are in Florida, and would like to see how Terra can assist in the management of your community, please feel free to contact our Tampa office at (813) 374-2363, or our Sarasota office at (941) 444-8020.
-We would be happy to speak to you.
+If you are in Florida, and would like to see how Terra can assist in the management of your community, please feel free to contact our Tampa office at (813) 374-2363, we would be happy to speak to you.